hashicorp/consul/website/source/docs/agent/http.html.markdown

 however the dc can be provided using the "?dc=" query parameter.

 The state being queried must be provided after the slash.
-The supported states are "unknown", "passing", "warning", or "critical".
+The supported states are "any", "unknown", "passing", "warning", or "critical".
+The "any" state is a wildcard that can be used to return all the checks.

 It returns a JSON body like this: